singhst/token-generator/README.md

 # token-generator

-A simple demo of Python `Class` and `object` to simulate "refreshing token generation" action.
+A simple demo using Python `class` and `object` to simulate "refreshing token generation" action.

 ## The files